artagnon/rhine/README.md

 a `Value`, and so is `ConstantInt`.

-A `BasicBlock` is a vector of `Instruction`, and this is how the AST is an SSA: assignments are handled as a `StoreInst`; there is no LHS.
+A `BasicBlock` is a vector of `Instruction`, and this is how the AST is an SSA: assignments are handled as a `StoreInst`; there is no real LHS, just RHS references.

 ```cpp
 StoreInst::StoreInst(Value *MallocedValue, Value *NewValue);